Mike Delfino: Season 3

 Mike is saddened when he finds that Susan has become engaged to Ian, knowing that Mike had intended to propose the night of his accident.
-Mike challenges Ian at poker game and they make a deal: if Mike wins, he can tell Susan but if Ian wins, he can't.
-Ian wins the bet, and although Mike keeps his distance, Ian is forced to thank Mike when he rescues him and Susan after she crashes their car into a lake trying to avoid a deer.
+Mike challenges Ian at poker game and theybet on their relationships with Susan.
+Ian wins the bet, and Mike keeps his distance.
 Following an argument with Ian, Mike consoles Susan and shares a kiss with her, renewing his hope that they would reconcile.
-Despite his deal with Ian, he tells Susan what happened at the poker game.
-Susan is furious, refusing to see either of them but eventually deciding to marry Ian.
+He admits to Susan about the poker game.
+She is furious, refusing to see either of them but eventually deciding to marry Ian.
 With broken Heart, Mike leaves her a goodbye message and leaves town, unaware that Ian has ended things with Susan.
-Susan follows him to a national park where he's gone camping, but gets offended by her guide's suggestion that she invites in drama, and gets lost trying to find Mike on her own.
-When she is reported missing, Mike recognizes her from her description, and tracks her down.
-To mark the one year anniversary of the day Mike originally intended to propose to Susan, they hold an approximation of that night in her driveway, even bringing the trailer that Susan and Julie were living out of at that time.
+Susan follows him to a national park where he's gone camping but gets lost trying to find Mike on her own.
+He eventually finds her.

+To mark the one-year anniversary of the day Mike originally intended to propose to Susan, they hold an approximation of that night in her driveway, even bringing the trailer that Susan and Julie were living out of at that time.
 This time, Mike is able to properly propose to Susan.
-While Susan initially considers going for a big and lavish wedding comparable to Gaby's upcoming wedding to Victor Lang, she eventually decides otherwise, and she and Mike marry in a small private late night ceremony, with Julie as their sole witness.
+While Susan initially considers going for a big and lavish wedding, she eventually decides otherwise, and she and Mike marry in a small private late-night ceremony, with Julie as their sole witness.